Michigan Unemployment Benefits

 The state of Michigan runs a program called ‘No Worker Left Behind’ (NWLB), which aims to help workers acquire the skills necessary to succeed in the present global scenario.
 The state defines the vision of the program as the following:

-The NWLB offers some important services to the applicants which will help them in finding new avenues for their careers, such as:
+The NWLB offers some important services to help you in finding new avenues for your careers, such as:

-- Under this program, an applicant can claim free tuition at any Michigan community college, university, or any other approved training programs.
+- Under this program, you can claim free tuition at any Michigan community college, university, or any other approved training programs